Chemiseblanc/chemiseblanc.github.io/content/posts/interface-base-classes/index.md

 Here we use the concept syntax which is new as of C++20.
 It's possible to achieve the same functionality in earlier standards using SFINAE but it's more difficult to use and the errors much more verbose so we will ignore this alternative here.

-Now if we use the Animal concept with the previous two erronious examples:
+Now if we use the Animal concept with the previous two erroneous examples:

 In the case where we were missing the ```speak()``` method we see that in the error message the expected return type is now included.
 ```c++